 RER crosses two strategic areas, performing activities that are related to Neighborhood and Infrastructure as well as Economic Development.
-As part of the Neighborhood and Infrastructure Strategic Area, RER provides services related to contractor licensing, construction products evaluation, training, and education and certification of building code enforcement personnel countywide; reviews applications and issues building permits for the construction of new buildings and structures and for the alteration of existing ones; performs inspections as construction progresses to verify compliance with the applicable construction codes and regulations; investigates complaints, enforces the correction of building code violations related to new and existing buildings, enforces local regulations related to unsafe buildings and structures, and provides code compliance services; provides administrative and technical support to boards and panels.
-In addition, the Department; protects, restores, and mitigates natural areas and monitors environmental resources; manages capital programs including beach renourishment as well as acquisition and protection of environmentally endangered lands; and prepares zoning recommendations, coordinates all concurrency management activities, reviews development plans for compliance with zoning regulations, issues certificates of use, administers impact fee programs, and provides technical support at zoning meetings of the Board of County Commissioners (BCC) and Community Zoning Appeals Board meetings.
+As part of the Neighborhood and Infrastructure Strategic Area, RER provides services related to contractor licensing, construction products evaluation, training, and education and certification of building code enforcement personnel countywide; reviews applications and issues building permits for the construction of new buildings and structures and for the alteration of existing ones; performs inspections as construction progresses; investigates complaints, enforces the correction of building code violations, enforces local regulations related to unsafe buildings and structures, and provides code compliance services; provides administrative and technical support to boards and panels.
+In addition, the Department; protects, restores, and mitigates natural areas and monitors environmental resources; manages capital programs including beach nourishment as well as acquisition and protection of environmentally endangered lands; and prepares zoning recommendations, coordinates all concurrency management activities, reviews development plans for compliance with zoning regulations, issues certificates of use, administers impact fee programs, and provides technical support at zoning meetings of the Board of County Commissioners (BCC) and Community Zoning Appeals Board meetings.